-- I. Make the area feel like it is a city owned pocket park (park sign, split rail fencing to match other parks, etc.) - II.
+- I. Make the area feel like it is a city park (park sign, split rail fencing to match other parks, etc.) - II.
 Upgrade play equipment to standard city type equipment - III.
-Add a park sign that residents and visitors know that this space is a public park.
+Enhance landscaping

 - "Signs or rename after a person"

 - "German Shepherd named "Marvin""

 - "Leave as is"